 If you’d like to follow along with the above video and further explore the user experience and the end-to-end network connectivity, including WiFi, click this fully interactive incident snapshot.

-We’re humbled to be able to offer this assistance to IT teams as they grapple with ensuring business continuity during this challenging time.
-If you’re interested in leveraging this visibility for your remote workers, please reach out to our team by the end of April 30th to receive free usage for 90-days.
+If you’re interested in leveraging this visibility for your remote workers, please reach out to our team to request a free trial.